 - Students who use interpreters must follow the dS guidelines regarding a student's responsibility in using interpreters.
 A copy of these guidelines will be provided to every deaf student.
 If you have not received one, request one immediately.

-- Services may be cancelled if a student does not follow the guidelines and communicate with dS.
+- Services may be canceled if a student does not follow the guidelines and communicate with dS.

 NOTE: dS makes an effort to respond to students' requests for specific interpreters but cannot guarantee such requests will be fulfilled.
 Interpreter availability depends on many factors.
 We encourage students to discuss this with us.